pauline-rugwevera/kinder-speech/README.md

 ![hero-image](assets/images/Screenshot_89.png)

 * Mission
-  - The website features a mission section that states to the users the soul purpose of the site as well as the target audience.The manner in which clients are treated as well as the manner of the staff
+  - The website features a mission section that states to the users the soul purpose of the site as well as the target audience.The manner in which classes are conducted and how the staff is equipped.

 ![mission](assets/images/Screenshot_88.png)
 ## Programs
 * A programs page with all programs offered and full description of each.
-* Shows three images that describes the type of the program, with a detailed description
+* Shows three images that describes the type of the program, with a detailed description.
 * Each program clearly shows how it benefits the clients.
 ![programs](assets/images/Screenshot_81.png)
 ![programs](assets/images/Screenshot_82.png)

 ## About
-* A page that gives users more information Kinder Speech including things like location and benefits.
+* The about page gives users more information about Kinder Speech, specifying what it is all about, what it offers, the number of years it has existed, why it exists as well as where it is located .
 * Consist of an image on the left side of the page and about information on the right side.

 ![About](assets/images/Screenshot_83.png)
 ## Contact
-* Consist of a contct form on the left side of the page and image on the right
+* Consist of a contact form on the left side of the page and image on the right.
-* The form where users can fill in their details and message should they have something to ask or feedback
+* The form where users can fill in their details and message should they have something to ask or give feedback.
 * They will need to fill in their first and last name, email then the message they would want to send and press a submit button.

 ![Contact](assets/images/Screenshot_84.png)
 ## Footer
-* A footer that contains social media links for users who would want to follow on social media.
+* A footer that contains social media links for users who would want to follow or connect with the site on social media.
 * It is at the bottom of every page and opens in a seperate browser.

 ![Footer](assets/images/Screenshot_87.png)